|When to apply

 |$75 per month for study permit holders

 Coverage begins once the MSP extension application has been processed

 |How to apply

 Review the UBC MSP Extension Guide (pdf) to prepare your MSP Extension online application.

 International students: Copy of valid study permit OR work permit (such as post-graduation or spouse/partner work permit)

-Canadian students: Copy of proof of status (e.g. Canadian PR card, record of landing, confirmation of permanent residence letter, Canadian passport, Canadian birth certificate, front and back of Canadian citizenship card, Certificate of Canadian citizenship, First Nations status card, or Métis status card)
+Canadian students: Copy of proof of status (e.g., Canadian permanent resident card, record of landing, confirmation of permanent residence letter, Canadian passport, Canadian birth certificate, front and back of Canadian citizenship card, Certificate of Canadian citizenship, First Nations status card, or Métis status card)